 From physical and emotional support to transport, farming, and scientific study, animals help humans in many diverse ways.

-Humans began domesticating animals around 16,000 years ago, although some scientists believe it could have been even earlier, approximately 30,000 years ago.
+Humans began domesticating animals around 16,000 years ago, although some scientists believe it could have been approximately 30,000 years ago.
 Dogs were the first animals to be domesticated and were used for herding and hunting.

 Villagers would provide the dogs with food, shelter, and protection from predators like bears.
 There is no definite answer on where the first dogs were domesticated, but studies suggest it was either the Middle East or East Asia.